crodier/software-blog/_posts/2025-03-20-a-software-velocity-quest.md

 ## Fordo

-Truly, one of the best in the software business is a friend of mine named [Jason Ford.](https://www.linkedin.com/in/jford10014/) *Thanks Jason if you read this for being an incredible mentor, the greatest really ever, and a dear friend.*
+Truly, one of the best in the software industry is a friend of mine named [Jason Ford.](https://www.linkedin.com/in/jford10014/)

+*Thanks Jason if you read this for being an incredible mentor, the greatest really ever, and a dear friend.*

-I reported to Jason, and we worked shoulder to shoulder to expand the Jefferies investment bank, Equity Derivatives technology, to support the growing market making operatoins of Jefferies.
+I reported to Jason, and we worked shoulder-to-shoulder to expand the Jefferies investment bank, Equity Derivatives technology, to support the growing market making operatoins of Jefferies.
 Jason started at 6am every day to